wuw2019/LoTLIP/EVAL_DATASETS.md

 Step 1.
 Download [dci.tar.gz](https://dl.fbaipublicfiles.com/densely_captioned_images/dci.tar.gz) and unzip the file in path_to_dci_dataset/densely_captioned_images

 Step 2.
-Download the archive sa_000138.tar and extract the images in the photos folder.
+Download the archive sa_000138.tar and extract the images to the path_to_dci_dataset/densely_captioned_images/photos folder.